 For more ideas, check out our post on summary statements: How to Write a Resume Summary That Lands the Interview.

-You need to highlight your accomplishments throughout your resume.
+You need to highlight your accomplishments throughout your resume, certainly.
 However, it’s not enough to just list those achievements in a dry, boring way.
-Instead, you need to give them weight by quantifying them with hard numbers and statistics that emphasize their positive impact.
+Instead, you need to give them value by quantifying them with hard numbers and statistics that emphasize their positive impact.
 For example, instead of writing about how you created a new sales program that boosted profits, try writing:

 “Designed innovative sales program that boosted sales revenue by 22% in the first two quarters of 2015.”

-Those hard numbers paint a more concrete picture in the hiring manager’s mind.
-More importantly, it can make him think about how you might bring similar benefits to his own company.
+Those hard numbers paint a more concrete picture in hiring managers’ minds.
+More importantly, it can inspire them to think about how you might bring similar benefits to their companies.
 It’s all about how you can add value as an employee.
 Nothing translates to a bottom-line value quite like a number!

 Optimize for the ATS